mlco2/codecarbon/CONTRIBUTING.md

 ### Release process

 - Merge all PRs.
-- Create a PR bumping the version with `hatch version minor` and report it in https://github.com/mlco2/codecarbon/blob/master/.conda/meta.yaml.
+- Create a PR bumping the version with `hatch version minor`.
 - Run `python3 .github/check_version.py` to check version consistancy.
 - [Build Documentation](#documentation) if needed with `hatch run docs:build`.
 - Merge the PR.